Scorpio750/Energy-and-Climate-Change/energy_and_climate_change.md

 - Not weather
 	- Weather refers to a snapshot of what's going on at a particular time
-	- Climate is the synthesis of weather, including averages, extremes, and variatons
+	- Climate is the synthesis of weather, including averages, extremes, and variations

+### Earth's Energy Balance: Regulator of Global Climate

+- Earth is heated by sunlight that is absorbed by its surface and atmosphere
+- Earth is cooled by outgoing infrared energy